Last updated: May 4, 2026

-Bottom line: Most Florida senior property tax help comes through the homestead exemption system, the Save Our Homes cap and portability rules, local senior exemptions that counties and cities choose to adopt, and the homestead tax deferral program.
-Florida does not currently show a broad statewide senior rebate or circuit-breaker credit in the statewide guides we reviewed, so the fastest way to save money is usually to find your correct local office through the official county property tax contacts page and file the right form on time.
+Bottom line: Most Florida senior property tax help still comes through the homestead exemption, the Save Our Homes cap, local senior exemptions that counties and cities choose to adopt, and the tax deferral form.
+Florida does not show a broad statewide senior rebate or circuit-breaker credit in the official statewide property tax materials reviewed for this update.
+The fastest path is usually to file homestead, ask your county property appraiser about local senior exemptions, and call your tax collector if the bill is already hard to pay.

 Emergency help now

-- If your tax bill may go delinquent, call your county tax collector today through the official county finder and ask about partial payments, installment plans, or homestead tax deferral.
+- If your tax bill may go delinquent, call your county tax collector today.
+Use the county official finder and ask about partial payments, installment plans, or homestead tax deferral.
 In Florida, unpaid property taxes usually become delinquent on April 1.

-- If your homestead or senior exemption was denied or never filed, call your county property appraiser today and ask whether late filing or an appeal is still open.
-Florida’s appeal guidance says deadlines stay strict even if you are still talking with the office.
+- If your homestead or senior exemption was denied or never filed, call your county property appraiser today.
+Ask whether late filing or an appeal is still open.
+Florida’s appeal guidance says an informal conference does not extend your appeal deadline.

-- If you are at risk of losing your home or need legal help fast, call the Florida Senior Legal Helpline at 1-888-895-7873 through the official program page and ask your local Aging and Disability Resource Center for housing-cost help.
+- If you are at risk of losing your home or need legal help fast, call 1-888-895-7873.
+The Senior Legal Helpline gives free civil legal advice and brief services by phone to eligible Florida residents age 60 and older.

 Quick help